jackyaz/spdMerlin/README.md

 Launch spdmerlin and select option u

 ## Help
-Please post about any issues and problems here: [ntpMerlin on SNBForums](https://www.snbforums.com/threads/ntpmerlin-installer-for-kvic-ntp-daemon.55756/)
+Please post about any issues and problems here: [spdMerlin on SNBForums](https://www.snbforums.com/threads/spdmerlin.55904/)

 ## FAQs
 ### I haven't used scripts before on AsusWRT-Merlin